 Gross isn’t the only woman who won after suing a mesh manufacturer.
 In August 2012, a California jury ruled in favor of Christine Scott, awarding her $5.5 against mesh manufacturer C.R.
 Bard.

-There have since been a number of mesh recalls, and J&J has pulled a number of its Gynecare mesh products off the market, including the Prolift.
+There have been few mesh recalls, but J&J has pulled a number of its Gynecare mesh products off the market, including the Prolift.

 J&J continues to call its Prolift mesh, implanted in Gross, “safe and effective.”
 The company plans to appeal the verdict.

 J&J Faces Government Probe for Mesh, Hip Implants